skypjack/entt/README.md

 Note also that both `component` and `tag` store items along with entities.
 It means that they work properly without a call to the `entities` member function.

-Once a snapshot is created, there exist main two _ways_ to load it: as a whole and in a kind of _continuous mode_.<br/>
+Once a snapshot is created, there exist mainly two _ways_ to load it: as a whole and in a kind of _continuous mode_.<br/>
 The following sections describe both loaders and archives in details.